When it comes to business valuations, beauty is not in the eye of the beholder.

 Too often business owners base their expected company valuation on things like:

-We have worked in the buying and selling of digital services businesses and digital assets, including domain name valuations and acquisitions.
-Consequently, we know a bit about both the process of buying, how to value agencies and what it means to grow the value of your agency.
+We have worked in the buying and selling of digital services businesses and digital agency assets, including domain name valuations and acquisitions.
+Consequently, we know a bit about both the process of buying, how to value agencies and what it means to grow the actual true value of your agency self worth.
 Here we discuss all three.
 So, if you’re looking to start a new agency, sell your SEO services agency or acquire a existing agency, there should be some helpful pointers in here from which you can glean.

-Standard service business valuations apply to most marketing companies, including digital agencies servicing content marketing, SEO, link building, website design and PPC management.
+Standard service business valuations apply to most marketing companies, including digital agencies servicing content marketing, SEO, link building, website design and PPC management team.
 In such cases valuations can range from 3x to 5x of EBITDA (earnings before interest taxes, depreciation & amortization) or SDE (seller’s discretionary earnings).

 That’s a big range.